nmccready/aws-sdk-go-v2-ifaces/README.md

 # aws-sdk-go-v2-ifaces

-To provide a more idiomatic interface to the AWS SDK for Go v2 since AWS refuses to do so.
+To provide a more idiomatic interfaces and mocks to the AWS SDK for Go v2 since AWS refuses to do so.

-Eventually this will include mocks as well via mockery.

 ## Dependencies